 The Dalai Lama said “Sleep is the best meditation” and never a truer word was spoken.
-When clinical aromatherapist Fiona Hedigan was researching and developing her best selling blended oil, REST, designed to pave the pathway for sleep, she found plenty of compelling reasons to set a fool proof sleep routine.
+When clinical aromatherapist (and our sleep collaborator) Fiona Hedigan was researching and developing her best selling blended oil, REST, designed to pave the pathway for sleep, she found plenty of compelling reasons to set a fool proof sleep routine.

 We are regularly reminded by health practitioners to get 8 hours sleep.
 However, with life being so busy, there always seems to be obstacles to achieving that magic number.
 Work, study, family, fun times all seem to conspire at different stages in our lives to come between us and our pillows, sometimes literally.

 Imagine a product that could help you prepare for those eight hours, that gets you in the mood for a nice, long relaxing sleep.
 Doesn’t that sound marvellous?
 When I began thinking about my new REST oil, I was thinking of all my family, friends, clients and customers lamenting the fact that they were having difficulty switching off, tuning out and dropping off.
 Knowing that Frankincense oil and Neroli oil contain powerful relaxing properties, I began my research into creating an oil that can become part of any bedtime routine, relaxing and winding down to sleep.

 Research in recent years suggests that adequate sleep (which varies depending on age but is not less than eight hours regardless of age group) can improve your memory function, your motor skills, boost your immune system, aid longevity and bizarrely, improve breakfast food choices among teenagers thus counteracting potential onset of diabetes and obesity.

 According to the scientific research benefits of sleeping the recommended length of time for your age group include:

 1. Improved health: there are numerous studies that confirm the link between the optimal amount of sleep and conditions such as heart disease, obesity and diabetes.